Labour MEPs' transparency arrangements

-Please note that online transparency information may be amended in light of information provided during the independent annual audit of Labour MEPs' expenditure of allowances which must be submitted by the end of each financial year.
+Please note that online transparency information may be amended in light of information provided during this audit process, which must be completed at the conclusion of the financial year.

-As of the new parliamentary mandate (July 14, 2009) EPLP Members have agreed to publish online Quarterly General Expenditure Accounts, including information relating to their staffing complement, and travel and subsistence claims.
+EPLP Members have agreed to publish online quarterly General Expenditure Declarations, including information relating to their staffing complement, and travel and subsistence claims.

 Labour MEPs will provide the EPLP with:

-- The name of their recognised professional auditor
+- The name of their recognised paying agent;

 Article 28 describes in detail which office costs can be funded from the general expenditure allowance, inter alia:

-Article 33 sets out provisions for use of this allowance to cover "expenses for assistance which is necessary and directly linked to the exercise of a Member’s parliamentary mandate.
+Article 33 sets out provisions for assistance from personal staff stating "Only expenses for assistance which is necessary and directly linked to the exercise of a Member’s parliamentary mandate may be defrayed."

-" This can be taken to include costs related to the employment of staff in the UK and/or Belgium/France, including a contribution to a pension scheme, staff training, staff recruitment costs, employer's insurance, staff travel and missions, health and safety costs, redundancy, sickness and maternity cover.
+This can include posts related to the employment of staff in the UK and/or European Parliament, including a contribution to a pension scheme, staff training, staff recruitment costs, employer's insurance, staff travel and missions, health and safety costs, redundancy, sickness and maternity cover.